strimzi/proposals/016-kafka-connect-build.md

 * `imagestream` to push the image to OpenShift ImageStream (supported only on OpenShift)

 Strimzi will not run its own container repository.
-So users of the `docker` type build will need to provide credentials to their own Docker compatible container registry.
+So users of the `docker` type build will need to provide Kubernetes secret with credentials to their own Docker compatible container registry.
 This does not have to run within the same Kubernetes cluster - it can be also SaaS registry such as Docker Hub or Quay.io.

-Following is an example of the Kafka Connect CR:
+Following is an example of the KafkaConnect CR:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1